mcgizzle/Distributed-File-System/README.md

    * Write to Existing Files (exclusively)
    * Create Directories
    * Delete Files/Directories

+For editing the files I have displayed how the functionality could easily expanded by opening the file in a simple text editor.
+When the client chooses to write to a file, it is opened up in a text editor and on save, the file is sent for update.

 This functionality is really a combination of all the other servers and thus will be explained further in each seperate section.
 Therefore I will mainly discuss the operation of the *file servers* here.